Affordable, sustainable homes and communities

 • Coordination of Grain CSA (Community Supported Agriculture),with shares of island grown non-GMO wheat and use of a shared mill for flour

-• Publish biennial Farm Products Guide
+• Publish biennial Lopez Island Farm Products Guide

 • Co-founded farm to school program (LIFE) at Lopez schools in 2006